-As Zoonoses is an Open Access journal authors are entitled to make their article publicly available according to the terms of the CC BY licence:
+As Zoonoses is a Platinum Open Access journal authors are entitled to make their article publicly available according to the terms of the CC BY licence:

 - CC BY